Huegoxaga/notes/python/django.md

         # set order when query
         get_latest_by = "order_date"
         ordering = ['-pub_date', 'author']
+        unique_together = ["sno", "cno"]
   ```

+  - `null` is database-related.
+Defines if a given database column will accept null values or not
+  - `blank` is validation-related.
+It will be used during forms validation, when calling `form.is_valid()`
   - `on.delete` has the following options:
     - `models.CASCADE` delete all associated records.
     - `models.PROTECT` prevent deletion
     - `models.SET_NULL`
     - `models.SET_DEFAULT` only default value it set.
     - `models.SET('value')` set to certain value.
+  - `models.ForeignKey('self')` if using a resursive FK relationship
   - When a class is defined as `abstract=True` in `Meta` options.
 Its fields can be reused by pass the Class Name in other class definition.
     ```py
     # The student table will have all fields from the CommonInfoAbstract class